qubitrenegade/qubitrenegade.github.io/_posts/2018-02-07-ChefDK-Rakefile.md

 $ foodcritic
 $ foodcritic . # I always forget the dot...
 $ rspec --color -f d
+$ kitchen test
 {% endhighlight %}

-But wouldn't it be nice to just have one command to type?
+But wouldn't it be nice to automate this, so we just have one command to type?

 Actually, you can now do that with `delivery` locally.
 But that comes with some other considerations which deserves its own post.